-Student Learning Outcon ne 1 Student Learning Outcome Graduates will showcase broad knowledge of historical events/periods and their significance.
+Student Learning Outcome 1 Student Learning Outcome Graduates will showcase broad knowledge of historical events/periods and their significance.
 Measurement Instrument 1 Direct : The purpose of the comprehensive exams is to give students the opportunity to demonstrate mastery in three areas of historical inquiry.
 Students must take comprehensive exams in their major field (geographic and/or temporal).
 One minor field must be distinct in space or time from the major field, and is usually thematic in nature.
 These exams are proctored written examination, taken over 6 hours.
 Both thesis and non-thesis students must sit for the three comprehensive exams.
-Criteria for Student Success exams in the first ed two measures of success.
-The first was achievin at go-around.
-The second was to achieve no less th 71% of students earned an average that would plac an an average of 2 (i.e. Pass).
-While all of ou Program Success Target for this Measurement 80-85% (Average score of pass) Percent of Program Achieving Target 71% (Pass) Methods Direct: The artifacts were the three comprehensive exams (N = 7) and all identifiers removed (student name, course numbers, faculty name).
+Criteria for Student Success exams in the firs The program used two measures of success.
+The first was achieving at minimum a Low Pass, i.e. passing each of the three comprehensive exams in the first go-around.
+The second was to achieve no less than an average of 2 (i.e. Pass).
+While all of our students met the lower threshold, only 71% of students earned an average that would place them in the Pass to High Pass territory.
+Program Success Target for this Measurement 80-85% (Average score of pass) Percent of Program Achieving Target 71% (Pass) Methods Direct: The artifacts were the three comprehensive exams (N = 7) and all identifiers removed (student name, course numbers, faculty name).
 The papers were split among three full-time faculty so that each comprehensive exam was read thrice by three different reviewers.
 The rubric was divided into three categories: low pass, pass, and high pass.
 One (1) point was earned for a low pass, two (2) points for a pass, and three points for a high pass.
 No fractions were permitted in the assignment of points.
 In the event there was a difference in score greater than 1± sd, another faculty member was asked to review - the average of all three was used as the final score.
 Measurement Instrument 2 Direct: The M.A.
 Thesis is a culminating research project which will demonstrate the student's mastery of historical research methods.
 It should present an original argument that is carefully documented from primary and secondary sources.
 The thesis should represent a contribution to the field and be of a quality suitable for submission to an academic publication.
 Criteria for Student Success The program used two measures of success.
 The first was achieving at minimum a Low Pass.
 The second was to achieve no less than an average of 2 (i.e. Pass) for this LO.
 Both of the students earned an average of 3 for this LO.
 In effect, the program met both of our measure of success.
-Program Success Target for this Measurement 80-85% Percent of Program Achieving Target 71% Methods Direct: The artifact is the MA thesis (N = 2) and all identifiers removed (student name, course numbers, faculty name).
-The theses were split among three full-time faculty so that each thesis was read thrice by three different reviewers.
-The rubric (same as the one for the comprehensive exams) was divided into three categories: low pass, pass, and high pass.
-One (1) point was earned for a low pass, two (2) points for a pass, and three points for a high pass.
-No fractions were permitted in the assignment of points.
-In the event there was a difference in score greater than 1+ sd, another faculty member was asked to review - the average of all three was used as the final score.
+Program Success Target for this s Measurement 80-85% Percent of Program Achieving Target 71% Methods split an The rub point w assignn In the e ifact is the MA thesis ($N = 2$) and all identifiers renong three full-time faculty so that each thesis was pric (same as the one for the comprehensive exams as earned for a low pass, two (2) points for a passment of points.
+Event there was a difference in score greater than 1 as used as the final score. read thrice by three different reviewers. b) was divided into three categories: low pass, and three points for a high pass.
+No fraction , pass, and high pass.
+One (1) s were permitted in the

-Actions (Describe the decision-mak ing process and actions planned for program improvement.
+Actions (Describe the decision-making process and actions planned for program improvement.
 The actions should include a timeline.)